A Unified Single-loop Alternating Gradient Projection Algorithm for Nonconvex-Concave and Convex-Nonconcave Minimax Problems: An Alternating Gradient Projection Algorithm for

-In this section, we propose a unified alternating gradient projection (AGP) algorithm that will be used later for solving a few different classes of minimax problems.
+In this section, we propose a unified alternating gradient projection (AGP) algorithm that will be used later for solving a few different classes of \eqref{problem:1}.
 Each iteration of the proposed AGP algorithm consists of two gradient projection steps for updating both $x$ and $y$.
-Instead of the original function $f(x, y)$, AGP uses the gradient of a regularized version of the original function, i.e.,
+Instead of the original function $f(x, y)$, at the $k$-th iteration, AGP uses the gradient of a regularized version of the original function, i.e.,